semihberat/DroneCore/README.md

         if self.pi_cam.is_found:
             sqosc_async_thread.cancel()

-            # 4. Precision landing with 2cm accuracy
+            # 4. Precision landing with configurable accuracy
             while not self.pi_cam.is_centered:
                 # Ultra-precise position corrections...